lizzybrooks/CommunityComputing/commandLine.md

 Okay.
 You're basically a pro now.
 You're ready to:
 # Download and run software from the Command Line

-There are lots of programs that you can run through to command line interface, so feel free to explore and try things out.
+There are lots of programs that you can run through the command line interface, so feel free to explore and try things out.

 A good one to start with is a video editor called ffmpeg.
 [You can find a tutorial on downloading and using ffmpeg over here.](https://github.com/antiboredom/automating-video-itp/blob/master/FFMPEG.md)